Multiple Classifiers Based Maximum Classifier Discrepancy for Unsupervised Domain Adaptation: INTRODUCTION

 The main contributions of this paper include:

-\begin{enumerate} \item We propose a new approach to construct a multi-difference loss function based on the principle of different classifiers, making it possible to add any number of classifiers into the structure. \item We empirically prove that multi-classifier structures have obvious performance advantages compared to the 2-classifier structure, however, adding the number of classifiers could not increase its performance indefinitely. \item Based on our experimental study, we recommend the structure of using three classifiers as a trade-off between the classification accuracy and the computational complexity.
-The performance outperforms the 2-classifier counterpart by a large margin. \end{enumerate}
+\begin{enumerate} \item We propose a new approach to construct a multi-difference loss function based on the principle of different classifiers, making it possible to add any number of classifiers into the structure. \item We empirically prove that multi-classifier structures have obvious performance advantages in comparison to the 2-classifier structure, however, adding the number of classifiers could not increase its performance indefinitely. \item Based on our experimental study, we recommend the structure of using three classifiers as a trade-off between the classification accuracy and the computational complexity.
+Using three classifiers outperforms the 2-classifier counterpart by a large margin. \end{enumerate}

-The source code of the proposed approach can be downloaded from this page \text{https://github.com/rucv/MMCD\_DA}.